 Relocating your company is always a significant investment in time and money.
 You should never underestimate the resources and the time an office removal process can take.
-That's why planning the move is vital part on which you should focus.
+That's why planning the move is a vital part on which you should focus.
 Luckily we could help you - just follow these rules to help your move go as smoothly as possible.

 Prepare for the Move:

 - Be sure you checked your new place.
-If it's bigger then your old one - plan how to make a good use of the extra space.
-If it's smaller - you must be aware how much you need to downsize and what to remove.
+If it’s bigger then your old one – plan how to make good use of the extra space.
+If it’s smaller – you must be aware of how much you need to downsize and what to remove.
 Think about what is the best day to move.

 - Start searching for an office removals company about 3 months before the actual company relocation.
-If your employees are more than 25-30 - start choosing 4 to 6 months in advance.
-Earlier is better when we are talking about business move.
+If your employees are more than 25-30 – start choosing 4 to 6 months in advance.
+Earlier is better when we are talking about the business move.

 - Know your elevator vendor/technician.
 It may sound ridiculous, but when the elevator stuck at 22h during the move and you don’t have a 24-hour service number – you are going to have a bad time.

-- Check if your new building have any restrictions.
-There is nothing worse than starting your office move at 9:00 in the morning, but the property manager don't allow moves in or out during business hours.
+- Check if your new building has any restrictions.
+There is nothing worse than starting your office move at 9:00 in the morning, but the property manager don’t allow moves in or out during business hours.